fcorbelli/zpaqfranz/README.md

 **Why do you say 7z, RAR etc are obsolete?
 How is ZPAQ so innovative?**

 Let's see.
-Archiving a folder multiple times (5), simulating a daily run, with 7z
+Archiving a folder multiple times (5), simulating a daily run Monday-to-Friday, with 7z

 https://user-images.githubusercontent.com/77727889/215149589-0f2d9f91-ea5a-4f60-b587-f2a506148fe9.mp4